Dying from Mesothelioma

 How Palliative Care Can Help

-Palliative care was once thought to be the same as hospice and “giving up”.
-It is not the same as hospice and palliative care now has a very important role along with the rest of the oncology team during treatment.
-There has been a shift and increased education to acknowledge the benefits of incorporating palliative care at the time of diagnosis and continue through the treatment course.
-The main role of palliative care is to focus on complex symptom management and to ensure treatment decisions align with the patients’ goals for therapy.
+More people are now aware of the benefits of incorporating palliative care at the time of diagnosis and throughout the treatment course.
+The primary role of palliative care is to focus on complex symptom management and ensure treatment decisions align with the patient’s therapy goals.

 Palliative care is any treatment that helps to improve the patient’s quality of life.
-It should be utilized to ensure the patient’s preferences are kept in mind to determine which treatment option is bet suited.
-Sometimes that even includes no treatment and to focus on symptom management alone.
-Some options for end-stage mesothelioma patients include:
+A patient’s preference should always be prioritized in decisions regarding palliative care.
+Sometimes, that may even include no treatment and focusing on symptom management alone.

 - Pain medication.
-Late-stage cancer can be painful, and combination of opiates, non-steroidal medication, and even other drugs in the anticonvulsant/ antidepressant category can help provide relief.
+Late-stage cancer can be painful, and a combination of opiates, non-steroidal medication, and even other drugs in the anticonvulsant/ antidepressant category can help provide relief.

 - Surgical procedures.
-Minor procedures, such as a thoracentesis to drain fluid from the chest cavity, may help mesothelioma patients rest more comfortably.
+Minor surgical procedures, such as a thoracentesis to drain fluid from the chest cavity, may help mesothelioma patients rest more comfortably.

 - Complementary and alternative therapies.
 Many patients benefit from alternative practices, such as acupuncture, gentle massage therapy, aromatherapy, and others.
 They may provide relief from physical symptoms as well as anxiety, stress, and fear.